Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 Embedded etcd: The Quorum of Truth

-Section titled “Embedded etcd: The Quorum of Truth”Unlike k3s, which uses SQLite for single-node clusters to save memory, RKE2 only supports etcd.
+Section titled “Embedded etcd: The Quorum of Truth”Unlike k3s, which controversially allows the use of a lightweight SQLite database for single-node clusters to radically decrease memory consumption, RKE2 exclusively supports etcd as its backing datastore.

 Pause and predict: If RKE2 uses a single binary to manage everything from the CNI to the API Server, what happens to your cluster if the RKE2 binary file is accidentally deleted while the service is still running?